Stan Savran: Career history

-Savran worked at a number of radio jobs after graduating from Miami University in Oxford, Ohio.
-His stops included Columbus, Lawton, OK and Orlando, FL, where he called play-by-play in the World Football League in 1974–75.
+Savran worked at several radio jobs after graduating from Miami University in Oxford, Ohio.
+His stops included Columbus, Lawton, OK, and Orlando, FL, where he called play-by-play in the World Football League in 1974–75.
 Savran came to Pittsburgh in January 1976 by responding to a "blind" ad for a radio sportscaster in the classified section of Broadcasting magazine.

 His first on-air job in Pittsburgh was at WWSW-AM.
 When WWSW changed formats in 1979, he moved to KQV.

+On September 20, 1981, Savran filled in for Jack Fleming on the Pittsburgh Steelers Radio Network with Myron Cope, in a game between the Pittsburgh Steelers and the New York Jets at Three Rivers Stadium in Pittsburgh, calling most of the game except for Steelers quarterback Terry Bradshaw's touchdown-scoring third quarter drive, which Joe Tucker called.
+The Steelers won the game, 38–10.

 From 1981 to 1991, he was an everyday sports reporter, both from the news desk and on location, for WTAE-TV.
 He also hosted an 8-9 pm talk show on WTAE Radio, now WPGP.
 Savran earned such praise for his patience, knowledge, and style that a local newspaper columnist retrospectively referred to the pairing of that show and Myron Cope's show in the 6-8 pm timeslot as "the Golden Era of Pittsburgh sports talk."
 Savran left for KBL/Fox Sports Net after a dispute with management.

 From 2000 to 2004, he wrote weekly sports columns for the Pittsburgh Post-Gazette, the largest newspaper in Pittsburgh.

 Savran was a sports anchor for WTAE-TV and WPGH-TV, both in Pittsburgh.
 He also hosted intermission segments on Pittsburgh Penguins broadcasts when the games were on WPGH and continued to do so occasionally for AT&T SportsNet Pittsburgh.